top of page

 ARTIST STATEMENT

-My work blends the exactitude of Contemporary Hyperrealism with the somewhat idealized sensibility of Classical Realism and Romanticism.
-Whether working in oil or graphite, each piece reflects my unrelenting commitment to truth, beauty, and craftsmanship.
+My work employs the exactitude of Contemporary Hyperrealism while drawing upon the Classical Realist and Romantic traditions.
+Each piece reflects my commitment to truth, beauty, and craftsmanship.

 For a more personal account of my working methods and aesthetic ethos, please see my essay,